sodadata/soda-core/docs/developers.md

 Runs only tests from the CLI suite.

-To run an specific test method:
+To run a specific test method:

 ```
 $ tox -e postgres -- -k test_distinct